rust-lang/book/2018-edition/src/ch10-02-traits.md

 ```

 The result would be different.
 Now, even though both `item1` and `item2` have
-to implement `Summary`, they don't necessarily have to be the same.
+to implement `Summary`, they don't necessarily have to be of the same type.
 For example,
 one could be a `NewsArticle` and the other a `Tweet`.

-In other words, it would have the same effect as doing:
+In other words, the last example would have the same effect as doing:

 ```rust,ignore
 pub fn notify<T: Summary, U: Summary>(item1: T, item2: U) {